JortdeJong13/country-guess/README.md

 ## Getting Started

 The Country Guess App is accessible at [country-guess.nl](https://country-guess.nl), feel free to try it out!
-Alternatively, you can follow the instructions to run the app locally or with Docker.
+<br>Alternatively, you can follow the instructions to run the app locally or with Docker.

 ### Local Installation